csc-training/summerschool/gpu/docs/07-multi-gpu.md

 - there are various options to write a multi-GPU program
 - in HIP/OpenMP a device is set, and the subsequent calls operate on that device
 - in SYCL each device has a separate queue
-- often best to use one GPU per process, and let MPI handle data transfers between GPUs
+- often best to use one GPU per process + MPI for communications
+- use direct peer to peer transfers when available in multithreaded cases
 - GPU-aware MPI is required when passing device pointers to MPI

      * Using host pointers does not require any GPU awareness